Gender Pay Gap

 The above table shows the Babraham Institute’s overall mean and median gender pay gap based on hourly rates of pay for all employees (excepting Nursery staff – see section below) at the snapshot date (5th April 2018), in comparison with data from 2017.
 It shows that the Institute’s gender pay gap has reduced slightly since the 2016/2017 analysis, reflecting an increase in the percentage of women in the highest paid quartiles.

 The table also captures the mean and median difference in bonuses paid to men and women in the year ending 5th April 2018.
 The bonus pay calculation represents the gender gap in performance related pay over and above standard pay increases plus bonuses paid to executive level staff.

 The above data identifies the Babraham Institute’s gender distribution across the four equal quartiles.

 Babraham NurseryThe Babraham Institute owns and runs its own Ofsted Outstanding-rated day nursery which provides childcare facilities for our staff and the wider community.
-We have taken the decision to report separately on the pay of our nursery staff, as the facility operates in a different employment sector and is a self-sustaining entity.
+The Institute reports the gender pay gap and related data separately for our nursery staff, as the facility operates in a different employment sector and is a self-sustaining entity.